OSVR/OSVR-Unreal/README.md

 The plugin itself is inside `OSVRUnreal/Plugins/OSVR`.

-Currently works with Unreal Engine 4.9.x.
+Currently works with Unreal Engine 4.10.x.
+If you are still on 4.9.x, there is a ue4_9 branch, but it is recommended that you move to 4.10.x as soon as possible.
+Changes from master may not be merged into that branch on a regular basis except by request.

 ### Dependencies
 You need OSVR-Core (32-bit and 64-bit) and Render Manager.
 Prebuilt binaries are available here: